-Cambridge IGCSE (9-1) First Language English offers candidates the opportunity to respond knowledgeably to a rich array of reading passages.
+Cambridge IGCSE First Language English offers candidates the opportunity to respond knowledgeably to a rich array of reading passages.
 Candidates will use some of these passages to inform and inspire their own writing, and write in a range of text types for different audiences.

 Candidates also have the opportunity to develop both their speaking and listening skills, presenting to others and responding to feedback and questions.
-Candidates are able to develop a range of skills in organising content and adapting their written and spoken language to meet the needs of the purpose and audience.
+Candidates are able to develop a range of skills in organizing content and adapting their written and spoken language to meet the needs of the purpose and audience.

-Candidates are encouraged to become appreciative and critical readers, writers, speakers and listeners.
+Candidates are encouraged to become appreciative and critical readers, writers, speakers, and listeners.

-Teacher support for Cambridge IGCSE (9-1) First Language English
+Teacher Support for Cambridge IGCSE First Language English

-We provide a wide range of support resources to give your learners the best possible preparation for Cambridge programmes and qualifications.
-Support for IGCSE (9-1) English includes a coursework Handbook, Speaking and Listening Handbook and Learner guide.
+We provide a wide range of support resources to give your learners the best possible preparation for Cambridge programs and qualifications.
+Support for IGCSE English includes a Coursework Handbook, Speaking and Listening Handbook, and Learner Guide.
 These and other resources are available online through Teacher Support at https://teachers.cie.org.uk